navidrome/website/content/en/docs/Usage/artwork.md

 ## Artists

-Image for artists are fetched by these rules:
+Image for artists are fetched following these rules:
 1. Try to read an `artist.*` image file from the artist folder (the parent folder of all albums of a given artist).
 Ex:
   - `C:\Music\U2\Rattle And Run\CD1\01.mp3`
   - `C:\Music\U2\Boy\01.mp3`